andrivet/ADVobfuscator/README.md

 - ObfuscatedCall.h					Obfuscate function call
 - ObfuscatedCallWithPredicate.h		Obfuscate function call, execute a FSM based on a predicate (such as DetectDebugger)
 - main.cpp							Samples
+- ADVobfuscator.xcodeproj			Project for Apple Xcode
+- CompileWithGcc.sh					Simple script to compile for GCC

 Copyright and license